ceylon/ceylon-examples-jooby/README.md

 This project requires JDK 8 and [Ceylon] 1.3.2 or Ceylon IDE 1.3.2 for IntelliJ or Eclipse.

+To build and run the example from the command line, you do *not* need to install Ceylon, since the `ceylonb` command is self-installing.

 [Ceylon]: https://ceylon-lang.org/download

 ## Compiling the examples